Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Featuring a detachable mic, the Philips SHP9600 gaming headset converts from a studio-quality pair of headphones into a top-notch gaming headset.
 It has tuned 50mm drivers, delivering crisp bass and incredible mids.
 With a frequency response of 6Hz – 35kHz, the headphones accurately reproduce thunderous gaming sounds that will entertain.
 The device has breathable ear cup cushions that provide comfort and a padded, adjustable headband that fits a wide variety of people.
 However, the earpads on this model are not replaceable.

 A 9-8-foot removable cable allows users to move around the room freely during gameplay, and the cord is detachable for hassle-free replacement.
 This gaming headset has an open back that allows air to flow freely through the speaker element, delivering sound without echos.
-The headset comes with 3.5mm and 6.3mm connectors to plug into a wide variety of devices, including computers, mobile devices, and music instruments.
+The headset comes with 3.5mm and 6.3mm connectors to plug into a wide variety of devices, including computers, mobile devices, and musical instruments.
 This headset has in-line controls for volume and muting, allowing easy customization.

 Award: BEST FOR CONSOLES